All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How Does Tesamorelin Work in the Body?

 Tesamorelin binds to GHRH receptors on the anterior pituitary gland and stimulates the synthesis and release of endogenous growth hormone.
 A 2010 study in the Journal of Clinical Endocrinology and Metabolism found that tesamorelin increased mean GH levels by approximately 82% from baseline in treated patients.
 This mechanism is fundamentally different from exogenous GH administration because it preserves the body's natural pulsatile release pattern.
+For more details, see our guide on KPV peptide for inflammation.

 Once growth hormone enters circulation, it acts on the liver and other tissues to produce insulin-like growth factor 1 (IGF-1).
-The elevated IGF-1 drives lipolysis, the breakdown of stored fat, particularly in visceral adipose depots.
+The increased IGF-1 drives lipolysis, the breakdown of stored fat, particularly in visceral adipose depots.
 Research published in the New England Journal of Medicine showed that tesamorelin selectively reduces trunk fat while preserving lean muscle mass and subcutaneous fat distribution.

 The pulsatile GH release triggered by tesamorelin also activates downstream pathways involved in protein synthesis, collagen production, and cellular repair.
 These secondary effects may explain why some users report improvements in skin quality, sleep, and recovery alongside the primary fat reduction benefits.